SinaMajdieh/godot-neural-network/README.md

 ## Usage

 The framework is built for fast prototyping and easy integration.
-You can create networks, set up GPU runners, train models, and export/import them — all from GDScript.
+You can create networks, set up GPU runners, train models, visualize training, and export/import them — all from GDScript.

 ### Example: Creating a network